rochelleterman/PS239T/15_Git/quick-n-dirty-git.md

 1. Adding individual [collaborators](https://help.github.com/articles/permission-levels-for-a-user-account-repository/) to a project
 2. The **fork & pull** model.

 The first method adds users to your project, giving them full permissions to make changes.
-For PS239T, I added [Chris Krogslund](https://github.com/ckrogs) as a collaborator, so that he could push commits easily to the repository without my expressed approval.

 Collaborating in this fashion is very similar to the workflow described above.